 In contrast, CyberKnife® treatment planning utilizes both physician and physicist experience, but also uses high-speed computer programs to develop an optimal pattern of radiation.
 During the CyberKnife® treatment planning process, once the physician/physicist has determined the volume and dose of radiation, the CyberKnife® computer performs millions of calculations to determine the best radiation delivery plan.

-The CyberKnife's treatment planning system uses the robot's high degree of maneuverability to allow a more even delivery of radiation throughout a tumor than can be achieved by traditional frame-based stereotactic radiosurgery systems.
+CyberKnife's treatment planning system uses the robot's high degree of maneuverability to allow a more even delivery of radiation throughout a tumor than can be achieved by traditional frame-based stereotactic radiosurgery systems.

 At some point after planning, the patient returns to Capital Health for treatment delivery.
-CyberKnife® treatment follows the following basic format.
+CyberKnife®treatment follows the following basic format.
 The patient is fitted with the custom plastic mask (for tumors or abnormalities of the head) or body cradle (for tumors located outside of the head) and lies on the treatment table.
-Prior to beginning the actual radiation treatment, the imaging system obtains digital x-rays of the patient position.
+Prior to beginning the actual radiation treatment, the imaging system obtains digital X-rays of the patient position.

 This information is used to move the linear accelerator to the appropriate position.
 Subsequently, the robot moves and re-targets the linear accelerator at a large number of positions around the patient.
 At each position a small radiation beam is delivered.

 This process is repeated at 50 to 300 different positions around the patient to complete the treatment.
-At various intervals, the linear accelerator stops and additional pictures are taken of the patient, this allows the CyberKnife® to track and compensate for small amounts of patient movement.
+At various intervals, the linear accelerator stops and additional pictures are taken of the patient, which allows the CyberKnife® to track and compensate for small amounts of patient movement.

 This entire process is painless, and it typically takes between 30 to 90 minutes to deliver all radiation beams.
 Generally, no sedation or anesthesia are used.
 The patient wears comfortable street clothing during the procedure.
-The patient treatment plan may specify 1-4 additional sessions of treatment.
+The patient treatment plan may specify one to four additional sessions of treatment.
 In that case, the patient will return to Capital Health the following day or days and treatment delivery will be repeated.

 Patients usually leave the hospital and resume their previous activity immediately following the treatment.
 The doctor may prescribe a steroid (anti-inflammatory) or a medication to prevent nausea following the treatment in some cases.